 Just a minute of physical exertion can seriously impair a person’s memory of the threat that triggered it, says a new study.
 When we undergo a strenuous task, such as a chase or a fight, immediately after witnessing an event, we have much less ability to remember the event’s details than if we’d taken time to process what we’ve seen.
 This calls the concept of eyewitness testimony into serious question.
 As I’ve written here and Jonah Lehrer has written here, our memories aren’t nearly as static as we might like to think.
 In fact, each time we recall a memory, … Continue reading Mixed-Up Memories

-On the second Connectome podcast, I muse about three of the hottest topics in neuroscience today: what “consciousness” might be, how it relates to dreams, and how drugs can play some strange tricks on that relationship.
-Click here to play or download: If the SoundCloud link doesn’t play, you can download the original mp3.
+On the second Connectome podcast, Ben muses about three of the hottest topics in neuroscience today: what “consciousness” might be, how it relates to dreams, and how drugs can play some strange tricks on that relationship.
 Enjoy, and feel free to email us questions and suggestions for next time!
-(Produced by Devin O’Neill at The Armageddon Club) Continue reading “Consciousness, Dreams & Drugs” — Podcast 2
+(Produced by Devin O’Neill) Continue reading “Consciousness, Dreams & Drugs” — Podcast 2

 I’ve just returned from a thrilling weekend at the BIL Conference in Long Beach, California (yes, the pun on “TED” is very intentional) where I met all kinds of smart, fun people – including lots of folks who share my love for braaaiiins!
 So I thought I’d introduce you guys to some of the friends I made.
 I think you’ll be as surprised – and as excited – as I am.
 Backyard Brains Their motto is “neuroscience for everyone” – how cool is that?
 They sell affordable kits that let you experiment at home with the nervous systems of insects … Continue reading Neuroscience Friends!